 - The MOH usually maintains information on health facilities in a county. - Health Management Information Systems (HMIS) will have a facility list; however, these lists may not include private facilities. - Other government agencies such as business registration offices, health worker registries, the central statistics office, disease-specific health divisions, and any regulatory body that is responsible for issuing licenses to health facilities will likely have lists of health facilities.
 Regional or state government offices may also maintain their own facility lists. - Non-government entities that may keep lists include implementing partners, professional medical associations, and organizations involved in the distribution of medical commodities.
-These sources are often useful for identifying information on private, faithbased organizations (FBO), and NGO facilities. - Health facility assessment surveys conducted in a country may have collected relevant facility information.
+These sources are often useful for obtaining information on private, faith-based organizations (FBO), and NGO facilities. - Health facility assessment surveys conducted in a country may have collected relevant facility information.
+These include the Service Availability and Readiness Assessment (SARA) surveys, and the Service Provision Assessment (SPA) surveys.